 4. OUR ORGANISATION

-New England Tablelands (Noxious Plants) County Council trades as the New England Weeds Authority (NEWA).
-The General Manager has overall accountability to Council for the organisations delivery of the Annual Operational Plan 2017 / 2018
+As previously mentioned, New England Tablelands (Noxious Plants) County Council trades as the New England Weeds Authority (NEWA).
+The General Manager has overall accountability to Council for the organisation's delivery of the Annual Operational Plan 2018/2019.